popskraft/kingpin/docs/rules.md

 - Total damage = 3 + 2 + 0.75 + 2 = 7.75.

 ### 6.2 Combined Attacks
-- Up to 2 cards can attack together in a combined attack
+- Up to 3 cards can attack together in a combined attack
-- All selected attackers must share the same faction
+- Exception — Mono-clan board: if all cards on your board share the same clan (see 4.1), any number of your cards may attack together (no limit)
-- Cards without a faction cannot join combined attacks
+- No same-faction requirement for combined attacks
 - Can remove defense first, then attack
 - Can bribe defenders, then attack